Medfakhir/footlive/README.md

-# ScoureFootball - Live Football Scores
+# ScoureFootball - Live Football Scores API

 A Next.js application that scrapes and displays live football scores from BeSoccer.
 The application uses Puppeteer for web scraping and displays matches grouped by competition.
+It also provides a public API that can be integrated into other websites.

 ## Features